andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 }
 ```

-This configuration above...
+This configuration above
-* configures stateless sessions (i.e. no 'JSESSION' cookies an more)
+* configures stateless sessions (i.e. no _JSESSION_ cookies anymore)
 * disables CSRF protection (with stateless sessions, i.e. without session cookies we do not need this any more)
   (which also enables us to even make post requests on the command line)
-* protects any request (i.e. requires authentication)
+* protects any request (i.e. requires authentication for any endpoint)
-* enables this as a resource server with expecting access tokens in JWT format (as of spring security 5.2 you may also
+* enables this application as a resource server with expecting access tokens in JWT format (as of spring security 5.2 you may also
-use opaque tokens instead)
+configure this to use opaque tokens instead)

-Usually _PasswordEncoder_ would not be required any more as we now do not verify passwords
+_PasswordEncoder_ is not required anymore as we now stopped storing passwords
-any more in a resource server, but for time reasons we won't delete it.
-Otherwise we probably will need
+in our resource server, but for time reasons we won't delete it.
+Otherwise, we would need
-plenty of time just removing all password related stuff from other source code locations.
+plenty of time just for removing all password related stuff from other source code locations.

 <hr>